Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzADGroup.md

 ### Example 2 - Remove a group by piping

 ```
-PS C:\> Get-AzureRmADGroup -ObjectId 85F89C90-780E-4AA6-9F4F-6F268D322EEE | Remove-AzureRmADGroup
+PS C:\> Get-AzADGroup -ObjectId 85F89C90-780E-4AA6-9F4F-6F268D322EEE | Remove-AzADGroup
 ```

-Gets the group with object id '85F89C90-780E-4AA6-9F4F-6F268D322EEE' and pipes that to Remove-AzureRmADGroup to remove the group from the tenant.
+Gets the group with object id '85F89C90-780E-4AA6-9F4F-6F268D322EEE' and pipes that to Remove-AzADGroup to remove the group from the tenant.

 ## PARAMETERS